-Expectations-Participation & Contribution

-Everyone is expected to participate meaningfully throughout the course.
+Expectations-Participation & Contribution: Everyone is expected to participate meaningfully throughout the course.
 Students must be able to illuminate the connections between the material under consideration and other bodies of knowledge.
-As graduate students it is expected that you are able to make connections between the readings, lectures, and activities of other classes in relationship to this course.
+As graduate students, it is expected that you can make connections between the readings, lectures, and activities of other classes in relation to this course.
 You must attend the entire session.

-Log-in Frequency: Students must actively check the course Google Classroom and their Lewis & Clark email for communications from the instructor, class discussions, and/or access to course materials daily.
+Log-in Frequency: Students must actively check the course Google Classroom and their LC email for communications from the instructor, class discussions, and/or access to course materials daily.

-Use of technology in the classroom Access to the Internet can be valuable aid to the classroom learning environment.
-Students may at times be encourage to use laptops or other devices in order to explore concepts related to course discussions and topics.
-Students are discouraged from using technology in ways that distract from the learning community (e.g. Facebook, texting, work for other classes, etc.) or that distract from the classroom environment and learning conditions for others.
-If technology use is found to be a problem for someone, it will be reflected in their participation grade.
+Use of Technology in the Classroom Access to the Internet can be a valuable aid to the classroom learning environment.
+Students may, at times, be encouraged to use laptops or other devices to explore concepts related to course discussions and topics.
+Students are discouraged from using technology in ways that distract from the learning community or that distract from the classroom environment and learning conditions for others.
+If technology use is a problem for someone, it will be reflected in their participation grade.
 No student may record the class in any fashion (i.e. audio, video, or otherwise) unless they have written permission from the instructor.